 When you’re renting a property there are certain landlord and tenant responsibilities involved.
-It’s a good idea to familiarise yourself with these to avoid any misunderstandings and potential disputes.
+Whether you are the tenant or the landlord, it's a good idea to familiarise yourself with your responsibilities to avoid any misunderstandings and potential disputes.

 In general, these are the main responsibilities for landlords and tenants as set out by law in the Landlord and Tenant Act 1985.